A coronary artery bypass graft (CABG) is a surgical procedure used to treat coronary heart disease.

 It diverts blood around narrowed or clogged parts of the major arteries to improve blood flow and oxygen supply to the heart.

-Around 20,000 CABG procedures are performed in England every year.
-Most of these are carried out in men and around 80% are used to treat people who are at least 60 years old.
+Around 20,000 coronary artery bypass grafts are carried out in England every year.
+Most of these are carried out in men, and around 80% are used to treat people who are at least 60 years of age.

 Like all organs in the body, the heart needs a constant supply of blood.
 This is supplied by two large blood vessels called the left and right coronary arteries.